 To find out which network your bank uses, just ask.
 Your bank’s app or website should also point you in the right direction with an “ATM Locator” or similar tool.
-If your bank is no help, check your debit or ATM card: On the back of the card, you should find logos for various card networks (or you might not, depending on your card).
+If your bank is no help, check your debit or ATM card: On the back of the card, you will often find logos for various card networks.
 Those logos indicate which networks to search for in your area.

 Several networks are listed below.
-If one of the names matches the logo on your card, head to their website for more details and to use their ATM search tool.
+If one of the names matches the logo on your card, head to its website for more details and to use its ATM search tool.
 Many of these sites also offer apps that can direct you to the nearest free ATM with GPS-enabled devices that track your location.
-Note that some networks also list stores that allow you to get cash in return for purchases.
-You can always make a small purchase if there’s something you need or if it’ll cost less than a nearby ATM.

 Some of the major networks include:

-Not free?
-As you use ATM locators, keep in mind that some of them may show ATMs will cost money to use.
+As you use ATM locators, keep in mind that some of them may show that ATMs will cost money to use.
 In some cases, the ATM is free (it won’t add a surcharge), but your bank will charge you for using a “foreign” ATM.
 To avoid foreign ATM charges, look for banks that allow you to withdraw anywhere, fee-free.
 Some online bank accounts, including Capital One 360, don’t charge foreign ATM fees.

 Alternatives to the ATM